Ultimate Product Care

 8. LATCHES, LOCKS & LIGHTS

-Ensure all internal lights are turned off after pack-up, excessive heat may be generated by lights remaining on while in contact with compressed canvas.
+Ensure all internal lights are turned off after pack-up, as excessive heat may be generated by lights remaining on while in contact with compressed canvas.

 9. BEFORE TRAVELLING